vsoch/scif/docs/pages/2-goals.md

 ## Goals

+For the official description of goals, see [the specification](/scif/specification#goals).
 In the following sections, we hope to show that SCI-F is useful because it allows for:

  - [flexible, internal modularity](#modules) where the definition of modularity is entirely based on the needs of the creator and user, and the resulting container reflects that.
  - [reproducible practices](#reproducible-practices) by way of providing portable environments with modular internal contents that are easily discovered.

-##TODO: add list of goals and non-goals here from the spec

 While SCi-F is not a workflow manager, it follows naturally that the creator of a SCI-F app might use these internal variables to have modules internally talk to one another.
 The user and creator do not need to know the structural specifics of the standard, but only how to reference them.